Azure/azure-kusto-microhack/README.md

 # Azure Data Explorer Microhack

 Kusto Product Group and Microsoft Global Black Belt team are pleased to present this challenge based, collaboration driven, discover-by-doing learning experience to you.
 Microhacks are divided into two parts to cater enough time for the participants to understand the key concepts of Azure Data Explorer effectively.

-- MicroHack 1: Cluster creation and data ingestion This MicroHack will focus on enabling the participants to design ADX based big data analytics solution, create an ADX cluster, and ingest data into the cluster.
+- **Microhack 1: Cluster creation and data ingestion** This MicroHack will focus on enabling the participants to design ADX based big data analytics solution, create an ADX cluster, and ingest data into the cluster.

-- MicroHack 2: Data exploration and visualization using Kusto Query Language (KQL) This MicroHack will focus on enabling the participants to write kusto queries to explore and analyse the data stored in the clusters.
+- **Microhack 2: Data exploration and visualization using Kusto Query Language (KQL)** This MicroHack will focus on enabling the participants to write kusto queries to explore and analyse the data stored in the clusters.
 Participants will also create cool visualizations.
 It is recommended to complete the MicroHack 1 to begin with this MicroHack.

+**- Microhack 3: Advanced capabilities**
+This Microhack will focus on enabling the participants to create Materialized Views, Functions, and used advanced operators to explore and analyse the data.

-## MicroHack 1: ADX Cluster Creation and Data Ingestion
+## Microhack 1: Cluster Creation and Data Ingestion

+This Microhack is organised in the following 4 challenges:
+- Challenge 1: Create ADX cluster
+- Challenge 2: Create integration with Azure services (Event Hub and Storage Account)
+- Challenge 3: Explore and transform data
+- Challenge 4: Check stats and key metrics of the cluster

+Each challenge has a set of tasks that need to be completed in order to move to the next challenge.
+It is advisable to complete the challenges and tasks in the prescribed order.

 ### Scenario